Cardinal Vaughan Memorial School

 Key Stage 4 - Core PE

 Learners will have the opportunity to pursue both competitive and recreational activities of their choice through choosing between a Performance Pathway and a Participation Pathway when they reach KS4.
 This will allow pupils to further develop their Head, Heart & Hands competencies from KS3, whilst giving pupils some autonomy over the type of activities they wish to pursue.
 The Performance Pathway aligns with the competitive extra-curricular sports programme that the school offers, whereas the Participation Pathway gives pupils the opportunity to further develop in activities such as volleyball, table tennis, HRE and softball for example, as well as introducing new activities such as tchoukball, kayaking, ultimate frisbee and rowing.
 On reaching Year 11, pupils are given greater choice over their PE participation, with the introduction of Sport Education to the above activities.
-Within this unit, pupils participate within teams which require them to take an active role which is similar to the experience of authentic sport which they will graduate to upon leaving school e.g. captain, chairman, fitness coach, publicist/journalist, statistician, kit man etc. Across KS4, learners will gain experiences ensuring full engagement and enjoyment of physical activity, whilst promoting lifelong participation.
+Within this unit, pupils participate within teams which require them to take an active role which is like the experience of authentic sport which they will graduate to upon leaving school e.g. captain, chairman, fitness coach, publicist/journalist, statistician, kit man etc. Across KS4, learners will gain experiences ensuring full engagement and enjoyment of physical activity, whilst promoting lifelong participation.
 We hope to encourage healthy lifestyle habits, improvements in fitness, social interactions, enhance perseverance and self-motivation, whist gaining a sense of achievement.

 Key Stage 4 - GCSE PE